-Drains will clog from a combination of debris, food, and will often rot as well.
-You should be routinely clearing them out and verifying that they haven't rotten.
-You can clean them out by using a drain snake or a combination of baking soda and vinegar.
+Drains will clog from a combination of debris, food, and will often rot as well, which is why drain cleaning is essential.
+You should be routinely clear them out with drain cleaner or home remedies and verify they haven't rotten.
+You can unclog sink drains by using a drain snake or a combination of baking soda and vinegar.

-Apart from drains being clogged, read our article on things you should never flush down the toilet to prevent clogged toilets: https://plumbinginformer.com/blog/list-of-things-not-to-flush-down-toilet/
+Apart from drains being clogged, read our article on things you should never flush down the toilet to prevent clogged toilets.
+Apart from bathroom drains, you should also regularly clean shower drains.

 Inspect Septic Tank

 If your home uses a septic tank, then you will definitely want to routinely inspect it and make sure there isn't any repairs that need to be done on it.
 Septic tanks should be pumped out at least once every 2 years.
-If the septic tank is close to your foundation, you'll want to make sure your taking good care of it so it doesn't cause any issues to it.
+If the septic system is close to your foundation, you'll want to make sure your taking good care of it so it doesn't cause any issues.